Don Mattingly: Personal life

 Mattingly married Kim Sexton on September 8, 1979; they divorced after his playing career ended.
 Mattingly and Kim share three sons: Taylor, Preston, and Jordon.
-Taylor was selected in the 42nd round (1,262nd overall) of the 2003 Major League Baseball draft by the Yankees, and played in 24 games for the Gulf Coast Yankees in the rookie league before an injury cut short his season.
+Taylor was selected in the 42nd round (1,262nd overall) of the 2003 Major League Baseball draft by the Yankees, and played in 24 games for the Gulf Coast League Yankees in the rookie league before an injury cut short his season.
 After sitting out all of 2004 and 2005, Taylor retired from baseball in 2005 after only 58 professional at bats.
 Preston is the general manager for the Philadelphia Phillies.

 Mattingly married his second wife, Lori, on December 10, 2010, in his hometown of Evansville, Indiana.
 The wedding, and his managing the Phoenix Desert Dogs of the Arizona Fall League, prevented him from attending the 2010 winter meetings.
 In 2014, he and Lori had a son, Louis.

 Mattingly's older brother, Randy Mattingly, played quarterback at the University of Evansville and was chosen by the Cleveland Browns in the fourth round of the 1973 NFL draft before playing in the Canadian Football League.